lbussy/mDNSResolver/README.md

 Returns INADDR_NONE (255.255.255.255) if the name can't be found.

-See the [examples folder](https://github.com/lbussy/mDNSResolver/tree/master/examples) for the full setup details
+See the [examples folder](https://github.com/lbussy/mDNSResolver/tree/master/examples) for the full setup details.

 # Advanced Customization

-You can change a few settings by defining some constants before including the mDNSResolver header file, but only if you really know what you are doing
+You can change a few settings by defining some constants before including the mDNSResolver header file, but please only do so only if you know what you are doing.

 ``` cpp
 #define MDNS_RETRY    1000      # Number of milliseconds between rebroadcasting a name query